Higher-order approximate confidence intervals: Applications

 The application considers the data set presented in Table 1 of \cite{MirhosseiniTan2010}.
 The data consist on 20 observations collected to investigate the effect of emulsion components on orange beverage emulsion properties.
 The response variable is the emulsion density, measured in miligrams per cubic centimeter, and the independent variables considered here are the amount of arabic gum ($x_1$) and of orange oil ($x_2$), both measured in grams per 10 grams. \citet[eq.
 (12)]{MedeirosFerrari2017} fitted a Student-t regression model with 3 degrees of freedom,

 and constant dispersion parameter $\phi$.
 The point and interval estimates are given in Table \ref{tab:orange}.
-Figure (\ref{fig:CI_orange}) shows the CIs for different confidence levels.
-The modified CIs are asymmetric, and they tend to be larger than the others, suggesting more uncertainty about the point estimates than the other CIs.
+Figure (\ref{fig:CI_orange}) shows the confidence intervals for different confidence levels.
+The QBR confidence intervals are asymmetric, and they tend to be larger than the others, suggesting more uncertainty about the point estimates than the other confidence intervals.